I have the most absolute, groundbreaking, PERFECT idea for Suhoor —

 Line your crock pot or slow cooker with a slow cooker liner.

 Add all ingredients to your slow cooker.
-Stir, cover, and cook on low for 4-6 hours.
+Stir, cover, and cook on low for 6 hours or high for 4 hours.
 Slow cooker times can vary depending on the size of your slow cooker.

-After placing the oatmeal in your bowl, shred the dates as desired.
-I usually serve with it with a splash of milk.
-You may also add a little milk before reheating leftovers in the microwave.
+Mix to shred the dates as desired.
+I often serve it with a splash of milk.
+You may also add a little milk before reheating leftovers.